factcast/factcast/factcast-site/documentation/content/factus/redis-transactional-projections.md

     F -->|automatically updates Fact stream position in| S[ 2. ...UserNames_1_state_tracking] F -->|handles concurrent update attempts via| L[ 3. ...UserNames_1_lock]
 {{</mermaid>}}
 *By default a projection is related to three keys in Redis.
-The application programer uses the first one to access the projection data.
+A developer uses the first one to access the projection data.
-The last two are managed automatically by Factus.*
+The last two are automatically managed by Factus.*

 Writing The Fact Position